William J. Marks

 As communications director for the Navy’s Indo-Asia-Pacific Fleet from 2013-2015, Marks led communications for the Navy’s largest numbered fleet, interacting with 35 maritime nations across 124 million square kilometers of the Pacific Ocean.
 His team at 7th Fleet was awarded the Navy’s Thompson-Ravitz award for best crisis communication plan during the search for missing flight MH370 in 2014, giving 182 on-the-record interviews over the 30-day crisis.
 It was his sixth time receiving the Navy’s highest award for public affairs.

-At the Naval Academy, his assignment included duties as spokesperson and public affairs officer, leading teams focused on media relations, proactive external communication, web and social media.
+From 2011-2013 Marks was spokesperson and public affairs officer at the U.S. Naval Academy, leading a department focused on community development, media relations, and social media.
 In 2012 USNA was awarded the Thompson-Ravitz award for best community relations program.

 During his tour aboard aircraft carrier USS Abraham Lincoln from 2009-2011, his team was awarded best internal communication program in the Navy, best overall communication program in the Navy, and best newspaper in the fleet.